Swaptoshi/swaptoshi-service/services/transaction-statistics/README.md

-# Lisk Service Transaction Statistics
+# Klayr Service Transaction Statistics

 The Transaction Statistics service, as the name suggests, is primarily responsible to compute various transaction statistics to offer users various near real-time network activity insights.

 > Note that this installation instruction is required only for development activities.
-For a regular Lisk Service user the official [documentation](https://lisk.com/documentation/lisk-service/) is sufficient to run an instance.
+For a regular Klayr Service user the official [documentation](https://klayr.xyz/documentation/klayr-service/) is sufficient to run an instance.
 The global readme file present in the root directory describes running all the microservices simultaneously.

 ## Installation